4 First Steps With Your Data

 Who are the people who marked ‘Other’ for race?
 (Look at the distributions of other variables for the people who have ‘Other’ for race.)

 Python uses NaN to denote missing values.
-Functions like mean() expect that and act accordingly, typically by omitting NaN for calculations.
+Functions like mean() expect that and act accordingly, typically by omitting NaN values from their calculations.

 Data sets often use different codes to indicate missing values.
 We saw that with income: ‘BBBBBBB’ meant missing.
 This was automatically converted to a missing value when you converted income from a string variable to a numeric variable, but it won’t always be that simple.
-It’s very common to use negative numbers to mean missing, especially -9.
-Functions like mean() will not recognize that -9 means missing and will include it in calculations, giving incorrect results.
+Recall that in the harmomized ACS produced by IPUMS, missing was coded as 9999999.
+It’s also common to use negative numbers to mean missing, especially -9.
+Functions like mean() will not recognize that 9999999 or -9 means missing and will include those values in their calculations, giving incorrect results.

 The solution is to identify values that really mean missing, and then change them NaN.
 For example, ‘Not in universe’ for edu means missing, so change it with: